 - Galvanized steel

 - Powder coatings

 This is an industrial-strength adhesive for those hard to stick to applications.
 Go for these if you’ve used stickers in the past that don’t stick or you’re sticking to one of these materials:

-If you’re selling your stickers to your customers, giving them away as handouts or just unsure about which is best for you to choose the permanent adhesive option.
-It is the best all-rounder and won’t go ruining anything they’re stuck to.
+If you’re selling your stickers to your customers, giving them away as handouts, or just unsure about which is best for you to choose the permanent adhesive option.
+It's the best all-rounder and won’t go ruining anything they’re stuck to.

 Do you get stickers cut individually or have them on sheets or rolls?